Article

 5. Monitor performance

 The overarching goal of performance monitoring is to determine if the product is meeting the goals identified in the product strategy.
-Performance monitoring also gives the product manager data to inform decision-making and planning.
+Performance monitoring also gives the product manager data to inform decision-making, planning, and cross-functional coaching.
 To monitor performance, a product manager will first identify key success metrics and set up tracking tools.
 The product manager will review and analyze metrics regularly in order to iteratively improve the product.

 Can a Product Owner Also Be a Product Manager?